Jasonyixiao/SongRecommender/phase2/README.md

 SETUP:

 **IMPORTANT: To make sure the program can run the configuration files, please open phase_2_work as a new project.**
 In IntelliJ, close your current project, open phase_2_work as a project and trust the project.
+If the intellij gives you a warning about missing Junit4, please hover your cursor over the red underlined words and import Junit4.

 **IMPORTANT Note: Make sure you  LOGOUT the program before you re-run the program, otherwise all operations performed during your login time will NOT be saved.
 Including your account data, song data, notification data.